-This is a very quick weeknight meal you can put together in just 25 minutes, using ingredients that most people have at home.
+This is a very quick weeknight Soy-Honey Pork you can put together in just 25 minutes, using ingredients that most people have at home.
 The salty sweet soy-honey pork is juicy and the coleslaw is refreshing.

 It’s no secret.
 Diana and I love food with delicious, strong flavors—including Chinese food.
 Chinese flavors are often a mixture of the four important flavor profiles: salty, sweet, spicy, and sour.
 For this one, we’re hitting three of those four flavors (for the sake of the baby, we’ll skip the spicy).
 It’s extremely easy to put together and you can have food on your table in 25 minutes, start to finish.